quintagroup/quintagroup.theme.sunrain/quintagroup/theme/sunrain/README.txt

 **Slogan**

  SunRain Theme uses customizable slogan.
 To change it, go to 'Site Setup' -> 'Diazo theme' settings, open 'Advanced settings' tab.
-In 'Parameter expressions' field change 'Type your slogan here' slogan in ``slogan = context/slogan | string: Type your slogan here`` line.
+In 'Parameter expressions' textarea change slogan in ``slogan = context/slogan | string: Type your slogan here`` line.

-**Logo**
+**Customizable Logo**

- SunRain diazo Theme uses default Plone 4 logo.
-To replace it - in ZMI customize portal_skins -> sunburst_images -> logo.png image.
+ SunRain diazo Theme comes with default Plone logo.
+You can replace it with your own as you would do it in default Plone: in ZMI customize  portal_skins -> sunburst_images -> logo.png.

 **Search Box**